alext234/coronavirus-stats/README.md

 ![](images/who-global-cases.png?raw=true)

+### More data to come...

-## How does this work
+## How it works

-* Jupypter notebooks are used for scraping data and output to CSV files
+* Jupyter notebooks are used for scraping data and output to CSV files
-* These notebooks are scheduled to be executed by Github Actions pipeline to scrape new data
+* These notebooks are executed on a schedule by Github Actions pipeline to scrape new data
 * This pipeline also commits back new data to this repository